Skip to main content

 Build arguments

-Build arguments are environment variables accessible only during the build process.
+Build arguments are secrets accessible only during the build process.

 Shipyard only passes build args which are defined in the Docker Compose file, and must use the same name as they do in your .env file, in this case APP_ID: